Connor Smith (footballer, born 1996): Non-League

 Smith signed for newly relegated National League North club York City on 27 June 2017 on a one-year contract.
 He joined Northern Premier League Premier Division club Whitby Town on 26 October 2017 on a one-month loan, making his debut two days later as a substitute in a 3–1 home defeat to Marine in the FA Trophy first qualifying round.
 Smith made 23 appearances and scored one goal as York ranked 11th place in the table in 2017–18.
 He was released at the end of the season.

 Smith signed for Northern Premier League Division One East club Frickley Athletic on 26 May 2018.

 On 21 February 2020, Smith joined Marske United.
+He left Marske in November 2023 to sign for Whitby Town.